llm-bible/llm-bible.github.io/_publications/chen2019dual.markdown

 bibkey: chen2019dual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1912.08360"}
-tags: ['Agentic', 'Multimodal Models', 'Model Architecture', 'RAG', 'Attention Mechanism']
+tags: ['Agentic', 'RAG', 'Model Architecture', 'Attention Mechanism', 'Multimodal Models']
 ---
 Visual Dialog is a vision-language task that requires an AI agent to engage in a conversation with humans grounded in an image.
 It remains a challenging